phartz/service-broker-cli/README.md

     marketplace           m           List available offerings in the marketplace services              s           List all service instances in the target space service                           Show service instance info
+    find-service          fs          Lookup a service with a given deployment name

     create-service        cs          Create a service instance
     update-service                    Update a service instance